Logitech MX Keys vs Apple Magic Keyboard 2026

 The Apple Magic Keyboard uses Apple’s proprietary scissor switches with 1mm key travel.
 One millimeter.
 It’s the shortest key travel of any keyboard at this price point, and it divides users sharply — some find it fast and precise, others find it fatiguing over long sessions because the lack of travel means more impact force reaches your fingertips per keystroke.

 In our experience, typists who come from mechanical keyboards will find both keyboards unsatisfying — neither provides the feedback mechanical switches deliver.
-For users coming from standard membrane keyboards or laptop keyboards, the MX Keys feel like a genuine upgrade while the Magic Keyboard feels lateral.
+For users coming from standard membrane or laptop keyboards, the MX Keys feel like a genuine upgrade while the Magic Keyboard feels lateral.

 Build Quality and Design

-Both keyboards are premium products with premium build quality.
-But they express quality differently.
+Both keyboards are premium products with premium build quality — but they express quality differently.

 Detailed Review: Logitech MX Keys